 Natural gas is the cleanest burning fossil fuel.
 By making it available to global markets, it may replace other energy forms such as coal-fired electricity.
 That’s why natural gas is considered an ideal transition fuel as our society moves towards less carbon-intensive energy sources.

-Learn more about LNG through the B.C.
-LNG Alliance
+Learn more about LNG through the Canadian LNG Alliance.

 Discover how your community will benefit through LNG development